 Get inspired by our lists built around a theme, and experience Montréal to the hilt.

-Rising majestically above the cityscape is Saint Joseph’s Oratory of Mount Royal, one of the world’s most visited pilgrimage sites with over 2 million visitors per year.
+Rising majestically above the cityscape is Saint Joseph’s Oratory of Mount Royal.
+It is the largest sanctuary dedicated to Joseph and one of the world’s most visited pilgrimage sites with over 2 million visitors per year.

 In 1904, Brother André, a simple porter renowned for his miracle cures (which he attributed to Saint Joseph), set out to construct a small wooden chapel, which would ultimately become one of the city’s most impressive religious buildings.
 It wasn’t until 1967, thirty years after his death, that the immense sanctuary was completed.